Skip to main content

 GNDR 571 Advanced Seminar in Feminist & Queer Theories 3

 The G&SS graduate minor provides an opportunity to delve into advanced topics and theories related to gender and sexuality.
 The 9 credit hours can be fulfilled by selecting from a range of upper-level GNDR courses, allowing students to tailor their minor to their specific interests and academic goals.
-Our courses in MACS: Media Arts and Cultural Studies specialize in transdiciplinary feminist, queer, and trans 20th and 21st century media arts and cultural studies (graphic narrative, film, digital storytelling, zines, popular culture & music).
-Both learners pursuing a MACS focus and those interested in simply taking such courses to expand their knowledge and methods are welcome.

 By enrolling in GNDR 571 and other upper-level GNDR courses, students gain access to rigorous academic discussions, critical analysis, scholarly creative activity, and advanced scholarship in the field of gender and sexuality studies.
 This minor not only enhances their knowledge and critical thinking skills but also prepares them to engage with complex social issues and contribute to ongoing conversations in academia and beyond.